 You may have noticed people talking more and more about Fat Biking, or Snow Biking, or even Snomoriding!
 Either way, it’s all the same.
 You literally go biking on the snowy trails with a mountain bike.
 The difference?
 Big fat tires.
-The colder the conditions, the easier it is to pedal and the faster you will go.
-We let you ride on the cross country ski trails Monday to Friday only.
+The colder the conditions, generally the easier it is to pedal and the faster you will go.
+Despite what you may think, fresh snowfall is not ideal for Fat Biking.
+We let you ride on the cross country ski trails Monday to Friday only, while we have a dedicated 5km Fat Bike trail “Phatty” available 7 days a week.
 This is due to the volume of cross country skiers we have on the weekends.
-We recommend calling ahead to reserve one of our two rentals; they book up quick!
+Each morning we decide, based on conditions, whether or not our trails are open for Fat Biking.
+Our trail conditions page shows fatbiking status as “open or closed” each morning by 6:30am.
+We recommend calling ahead to reserve one of our rentals; they book up quick!

 WINTER FAT BIKE ETIQUETTE